s13n/cwASIO/README.md

 DLL to load.
 On Linux, the loading id is the path to the driver's shared object file.

-Note that you enumerate the installed drivers, not the audio devices that are actually connected and ready to be used!
+Note that this enumerates the installed drivers, not the audio devices that are actually connected and ready to be used!
 Whether an audio device is present and operable can only be determined once its driver is loaded.